Autumn in the gardens

-Come and enjoy some autumn colour in Canons Ashby’s gardens and grounds.
+Come and enjoy a stroll in the fresh air this autumn in Canons Ashby’s gardens and grounds.

-The trees will be tumbling with warm autumn colours, the hedges will be bristling with berries and the 18th century style garden will be splashed with colour from the chrysanthemums, autumn cyclamen and crocuses.
+The trees will be turning to shades of brown, red and gold, the hedges will be bristling with berries and the 18th century style garden will be splashed with colour from the chrysanthemums, autumn cyclamen and crocuses.

 There's plenty for the family to enjoy outdoors, even though the air is getting a little chilly.